Farhad9660/Semantic_Search_Transformers/README.md

  *3. Zero_shut test data:*
     This  data has not been given to the models during fine-tuning.
     We used this data to evaluate our fine-tuned models’ generalizability over unseen data.

+## Also there are two jupyter notebooks to use:
+*1.